Stanley, North Dakota

-Stanley is a city in Mountrail County, North Dakota, United States.
+Stanley is the only major city in Mountrail County, North Dakota, United States.
 It is the county seat of Mountrail County.
-The population was 2,579 at the 2020 census, making it the 20th largest city in North Dakota.
+The population was 2,321 at the 2020 census, making it the 22nd most populous city in North Dakota.
 Stanley was founded in 1902.
 The town's economy is heavily connected to the nearby oil-rich Bakken Formation.

 History

 Stanley was platted in 1902.
 The Mountrail County Courthouse was built in 1914.

+In 1935, Stanley was the site of one of the deadliest tornadoes in North Dakota's recorded history.
+The storm claimed four lives and injured more.